 What does it mean to defend reasonableness for pragmatic “reasons”?
 Francisco Mejia Uribe argues in Psyche,

 “Now let’s ask ourselves: does that sound like a fair description of today’s average citizen?
-Does anyone still truly offer reciprocal terms of cooperation, refraining from using political power to favour their own worldview or repress the views of other reasonable people?
-Does anyone still recognise that in politics, ethics and religion ‘the full truth’ is divisive and hard to attain, and accept the limits this places on what can be brought into the political arena?
-No, no and no. If this is what being reasonable means, then the average citizen of our digital global village is unreasonable par excellence.”
+Does anyone still truly offer reciprocal terms of cooperation, refraining from using political power to favor their own worldview or repress the views of other reasonable people?
+Does anyone still recognize that in politics, ethics and religion ‘the full truth’ is divisive and hard to attain, and accept the limits this places on what can be brought into the political arena?
+No, no, and no. If this is what being reasonable means, then the average citizen of our digital global village is unreasonable par excellence.”

 How does this offer a defense of reasonableness?
-Well it sources its defense in articulated ideals, not in “truths”.
-In other words, reasonableness is not in the nature of things, it is what grows the seeds of inarticulate ideals; we ought to aim for it, and we know it deep down.
+Well, it sources its security in articulated ideals, not in “truths”.
+In other words, reasonableness is not in the nature of things; it is what grows the seeds of inarticulate ideals; we ought to aim for it, and we know it deep down.
 Pragmatism gives up on reasonableness because it epistemically can’t justify truth.
-Idealism sees reasonableness not so much as argument about the truth, but rather, as an articulation of our higher selves.
+Idealism sees reasonableness not so much as an argument about the truth but as an articulation of our higher selves.